The Twelve Basic Yoga Poses

 — Sharon Gannon

-These twelve asanas are always performed after the body has been prepared through initial prayers, breathing exercises and the Sun Salutation.
+These twelve asanas are always performed after the body has been prepared through initial prayers, breathing exercises (Kapalabhati and Anuloma Viloma) and the Sun Salutation.
 Each posture consists of three parts: correctly coming into the pose; holding the pose while breathing properly; and coming out of the pose in the safe way.
 Variations and more advanced versions are incorporated as a yogi progresses in her/his ability.

 It’s worth noting that the exact progression of inversions, twists, stretches, compressions, extensions and joint-opening movements encourage the body into its optimal state of health and alignment.
 This is based on anatomical science and is the reason why the poses are always practiced in this particular order.